 WATCH: Sam Leavitt's Tuesday Media Availability

-TEMPE -- Arizona State star QB Sam Leavitt spoke with media after Tuesday's practice ahead of the number 11 Sun Devils kicking off the season against Northern Arizona on Saturday.
+TEMPE -- Arizona State star QB Sam Leavitt spoke with media in his regularly scheduled Tuesday slot post-practice in preparation of a battle with Mississippi State on Saturday.

 Arizona State on SI secured an exclusive interview with freshman WR Jaren Hamilton in the last week of fall practice - the transcript is below: